Sallie-May/speedruncomapi/README.md

 # Speedrun API Wrapper
 This Python package provides a convenient wrapper for the Speedrun API.
 It simplifies the process of interacting with the API by offering classes and methods for accessing user, game, run, and various other Speedrun-related data!

+If I forgot some API tell me, i'll work on it.

 Installation

 you can install it using pip: